ashishshah1995/Spring-Framework-1/README.md

 # Running the application

-Step 1- Install Tomcat Server and connect it with IDE
+Step 1.
+Install Tomcat Server and connect it with IDE

-Step 2- Adding the Jar files which are in lib folder -
+Step 2.
+Adding the Jar files which are in lib folder -

         Right click on Main project -> Properties-> Java Build Path -> Libraries -> Add Jar- Apply

+# Classes and its functionalities

+## Using Annotation Configuration

+1. AnnotationDemoApp is the main class which will read sport.properties file and display Information.

+2. AnnotationBeanScopeDemoApp shows the scope of the bean (Singleton and Prototype)

+## Using Java code Configuration

+1. JavaConfigDemoApp is the main class using Java code Configuration

+2. SwimJavaConfigDemo app is the main class which will read sport.properties file and display Information.

 # Annotations